-Hawai‘i’s sector partnerships are industry-led, community-supported partnerships that strengthen local economies and connect people to careers.
-They successfully provide:
+Hawai‘i’s sector partnerships are industry-led, community-supported collaboratives that strengthen local economies and prepare and connect Hawaii’s young people to careers in in-demand industries.

-Industry value: a venue to collaborate and strategize on shared opportunities to strengthen their sector; and a coordinated way to access education, workforce and economic development, government, and other key stakeholders all in one place.
+Industry value: a venue to collaborate and strategize on shared priorities and collective action to strengthen their sector; and a coordinated way to access education, workforce and economic development, government, and other key stakeholders all in one place.

 Public sector value: opportunities for economic and workforce development, education, government, and other key stakeholders to leverage funds and efforts; collaborate and break down silos; and work with industry in a coordinated way.

 The Engineering Sector Partnership’s mission is to grow Hawaii’s engineering and STEM talent pipeline, connecting Hawaii’s young people to in-demand, local jobs.
 The K-Career Pathway Project connects industry leaders with educators to create a sequence of work-based learning opportunities for students.

 - Career Awareness: exposing students to the various career options within the engineering industry

 - Women in STEM: increasing interest in STEM among girls

 - Math Readiness: ensuring students are math-ready for post-secondary upon high school graduation.

 Engineering jobs in Hawaii are forecasted to grow by 6% over the next 10 years.
 More than 70 local engineering companies are actively engaged in the Engineering Sector Partnership, continuing to inspire the next generation of local engineers.Learn More About the Engineering Sector Partnership

 HEALTHCARE SECTOR PARTNERSHIP